Univ-Wyo-Education/S20-2150/McRun/issues.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 1. test3000 - test of ALU - is failing when run at the end of testAll and succeeding if run on its own.

-1. Setup a "real" server with this on it -  (4hrs) (set some domain t5432z.com to point to it?)
-	- aws free tear ec2?
-	- $5 a month ?
-	aws/ec2.micro - ubuntu - 1cp free 750hrs a month.

-1. Convert existing test cases into { setup | run | verify } and figure out a way to do these with the new User Interface.

-1. One Note...